femoya23/express-ts/README.md

 # Express-TS Template

-Docker and Kube-ready Express application in TypeScript with speedy development.
+Docker and Kube-ready Express application in TypeScript with speedy development.0

 ## Developing